amirdehsarvi/amirdehsarvi.github.io/_pages/about.md

 layout: page
 title: "About"
 eyebrow: "Background"
-subtitle: "Principal Scientist in Neuroimaging at Boehringer Ingelheim — a decade of machine learning applied to medical imaging, across academia, medical devices and pharmaceutical R&D."
+subtitle: "Principal Scientist, Imaging Biomarkers at Boehringer Ingelheim — a decade of machine learning applied to medical imaging, across academia, medical devices and pharmaceutical R&D."
 permalink: /about/
-description: "Background, experience and education of Dr Amir Dehsarvi, Principal Scientist in Neuroimaging at Boehringer Ingelheim."
+description: "Background, experience and education of Dr Amir Dehsarvi, Principal Scientist, Imaging Biomarkers at Boehringer Ingelheim."
 redirect_from:
   - /about.html
 ---

 ## Research focus

+I work on quantitative imaging biomarkers: applying machine learning and deep learning to medical images so they can serve as measurable evidence of disease and of treatment effect.
+Neuroimaging remains the centre of gravity — multimodal MRI, fMRI, PET and DTI — and the same methods now extend across organ systems, including retinal imaging and abdominal MR.

-I apply machine learning and deep learning to complex biomedical data, with multimodal neuroimaging as the central lens.
-My work centres on building end-to-end analytical pipelines that integrate brain imaging with other modalities — including EEG, movement and speech — to accelerate diagnosis and therapeutic target identification in Alzheimer's disease, Parkinson's disease, autism and depression.
+My work centres on building end-to-end analytical pipelines that integrate imaging with other modalities — including EEG, movement and speech — to accelerate diagnosis and therapeutic target identification in Alzheimer's disease, Parkinson's disease, autism and depression.

 That work spans the full path from method to deployment: designing the analysis, validating it against clinical endpoints, and engineering it so other teams can run it reproducibly at scale.
 My proficiency spans Python, MATLAB, R and Shell, together with the major deep learning frameworks, alongside scalable data engineering and high-performance computing.

 ## Professional experience

-<span class="role">2025 — present · Principal Scientist, Neuroimaging</span>
+<span class="role">2025 — present · Principal Scientist, Imaging Biomarkers</span>
 <span class="muted-line">[Boehringer Ingelheim](https://www.boehringer-ingelheim.com), Germany</span>

-Applying machine learning and deep learning to medical imaging data to accelerate disease diagnosis and therapeutic target identification.
+Developing quantitative imaging biomarkers to accelerate disease diagnosis, therapeutic target identification and drug development.
+Neuroimaging is the primary focus, with the remit extending across organ systems including retinal imaging and abdominal MR.

 <span class="role">2022 — 2025 · Postdoctoral Researcher</span>
 <span class="muted-line">Institute for Stroke and Dementia Research (ISD), Ludwig-Maximilians-Universität München, Germany</span>